pomkos/dynamic_biking/README.md

 If SpecEn analysis is not needed, the Signal Processing Toolbox does not need to be installed.
 In that case the MatLab script needs to be modified:

-Prevent the script from creating SpecEn columns:
+__Prevent the script from creating SpecEn columns:__

 1. `Line 27`: delete `spec_HR` but leave the `,...` at the end
 2. `Line 28`: delete`spec_Cadence` but leave the `,...` at the end
 3. `Line 29`: delete `spec_Power` but leave the `};` at the end

-Prevent the script from calculating SpecEn:
+__Prevent the script from calculating SpecEn:__

 1. `Lines 67 - 71`: add `%`

-Prevent the script from looking for SpecEn columns:
+__Prevent the script from looking for SpecEn columns:__

 1. `Line 73`: replace `cell(1,18);` with `cell(1,15);`
 2. Delete entire `Lines 81, 86, 91` that end with `spec(number);`
 3. Renumber `Lines 74 - end` so that `res_day1{1,num}` are sequential each line

-Run the script and it should work without the need for Signal Processing Toolbox, with the tradeoff that SpecEn will not be calculated.
+Run the script and it should work without the need for Signal Processing Toolbox, with the tradeoff that SpecEn will not be calculated

 # Notes